 More girls in schools means universal primary education and increased gender parity while contributing to eradication of poverty.
 Educated mothers also contribute to improved maternal health and reduction in child mortality.

 Installation of a Sanitary Napkin Vending Machine is the only solution to this problem.
-If Schools, Colleges, and Office place install Sanitary Napkin Vending Machine, it will help women maintain their period hygiene during menstruation cycles.
+If Schools, Colleges, and Office place install Sanitary Napkin Vending Machine; it will help women maintain their period hygiene during menstruation cycles.
 It will also avoid rushing into the medical store to get a sanitary napkin and carrying a sanitary pad everywhere during periods.

 Hence, educating and creating awareness for use of Sanitary Napkins and as well provide easy access to Sanitary Napkins using Vending Machine is of prime need.
-Sanitary Napkin Vending machine can be installed at School, Colleges, Office, Malls, Cinema Theaters, Girls Hostels, and Housing Societies
+Sanitary Napkin Vending machine can be install at School, Colleges, Office, Malls, Cinema Theaters, Girls Hostels, and Housing Societies